-What just shipped
+What just changed this weekend

 What’s actually in the ChatGPT Ads Manager